 Editor’s note: This article is subject to change based on Centers for Disease Control and Prevention (CDC) recommendations.

 Research has shown that protection against the virus from the COVID-19 vaccines can wane and may not be as effective against COVID-19 variants.
 However, additional research has shown that more doses of the COVID-19 vaccine can improve a person’s response to their initial vaccine series.

-For this reason, the Centers for Disease Control and Prevention (CDC) recently recommended more doses of COVID-19 vaccines for groups.
+For this reason, the Centers for Disease Control and Prevention (CDC) recommends individuals 5 years and older receive a bivalent booster dose.

 Bivalent and monovalent COVID-19 booster shot